ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>Patchy fog before 8am, then a chance of showers and thunderstorms.
+         <h3>Today</h3>A chance of showers and thunderstorms after 1pm.
 Partly sunny.
-High near 86, with temperatures falling to
+High near 86, with temperatures falling to around 83 in the
-         around 83 in the afternoon.
-North wind around 5 mph.
+         afternoon.
+North northwest wind around 5 mph.
 Chance of precipitation is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>A chance of showers and thunderstorms before 9pm.
+         <h3>Tonight</h3>A chance of showers and thunderstorms before 7pm.
 Partly cloudy.
 Low around 70, with temperatures rising to around 72 overnight.
-         North northeast wind around 2 mph.
+         North wind 0 to 3 mph.
 Chance of precipitation is 40%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Wednesday</h3>A chance of showers and thunderstorms after 10am.
+         <h3>Wednesday</h3>A chance of showers and thunderstorms after 7am.
 Mostly sunny.
 High near 88, with temperatures falling to around 85 in the
          afternoon.
-Northwest wind around 2 mph.
-Chance of precipitation is 40%.<br></div>
+East wind around 2 mph.
+Chance of precipitation is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Wednesday Night</h3>A chance of showers and thunderstorms before 7pm.
+         <h3>Wednesday Night</h3>A slight chance of showers and thunderstorms before 7pm.
 Mostly clear, with a low around 71.
 South wind 0 to 3 mph.
-Chance of precipitation
+Chance
-         is 30%.<br></div>
+         of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">